 Finding a Teacher

 It is easier to find a lot of teachers who teach body-centric yoga, mostly asana based practices around the world, some are famous celebrities as well.
 But it is also a known fact that many of them have not gone beyond the physical practice.
-On the other hand, there are many great meditation teachers available but relatively in smaller proportion, and some do not even bother practicing physical aspect of yoga.
+On the other hand, there are many great meditation teachers available but relatively in a smaller proportion, and some do not even bother practicing physical aspect of yoga.
 Each one has their own reasons.
 However, common sense dictates that a good health needs both - healthy body and healthy mind.
 So it is important to practice both, and once you are ready at body and mind, the practice will spontaneously unfold and will take you to the level of spirit with correct guidance from a good teacher.

 So the bottom line is depending on your desire and goals, find a teacher who is suitable for your need.
 A teacher who can guide you at all levels is not easy to find and but they do exist, may not be popular.